The sound of silence

 I am the Word.

-This passage comes from the Egyptian Book of the Dead which is the oldest text in the world.
-Thousands of years later the Christians would reproduce this immortal verse in the King James Bible:
+This passage comes from the Book of the Dead which is the oldest text in the world.
+Thousands of years later the Christians would echo this verse in the King James Bible:

 In the beginning was the Word,